kridel-lab/Kridel-Lab-Website/Team.md

 **Michael Hong, MSc**

 Michael is a Clinical Research Coordinator who facilitates consenting of patients for translational research studies and liaises with the pathology department for all tissue requests.

 ---

+### Clinical and Research Fellow

+**Tomohiro Aoki, MD PhD**

+Tomohiro is a Clinical Research Fellow at the Princess Margaret Cancer Centre.
+He trained in hematology and oncology in Japan.
+From his front-line experience as a hematologist and oncologist, he felt a strong desire to pursue translational research to improve patient survival for refractory lymphoma patients.
+Then, he obtained PhD at Nagoya University in Japan and moved to Vancouver where he learned cutting-edge translational research skills.
+The central focus of his research is to understand how interactions between immune cells in the tumor microenvironment and tumor cells regulate the development and treatment resistance of lymphoid cancers.
+The ultimate research goal is to discover biomarkers and novel treatment targets.

+---